EnMAP-Box/enmap-box-documentation/source/usr_section/usr_manual/tools.rst

 Raster Source Band Properties Editor
 ====================================

-The Raster Source Band Properties Editor allows to view and edit band properties of GDAL raster sources, with special support for ENVI metadata.
+The :guilabel:`Raster Source Band Properties Editor` allows to view and edit band properties of GDAL raster sources, with special support for ENVI metadata.

+Usage
+    1. Start the tool from the :guilabel:`Tools > Raster Source Band Properties Editor` menu.

+    2. Select a raster source.

+    3. View and edit metadata.

+GUI
     .. figure:: ./img/RasterSourceBandPropertiesEditor.png
        :align: center

 Reclassify
 ==========

-The reclassify tool is a convenient graphical user interface for reclassifying classification rasters.
+The :guilabel:`Reclassify` tool is a convenient graphical user interface for reclassifying classification rasters.

 Specify the file you want to reclassify under :guilabel:`Input File`.
 Either use the dropdown menu to select one of the layers which are already loaded or use the |mActionAddRasterLayer| button to open the file selection dialog.